shug0131/rpsftm/cran-comments.md

 ## Description of Changes

-This is a patch release.
-The outputs from the print and summary methods now finish with a new line.
+Following an update to the survival package, the print.summary for objects fitted with coxph(), now does not report the R-squared statistic.
+Also the names of the modified copies of print and summary methods have been changed to include "rpsftm." and a new class created internally, so as to be more explicit and avoid masking the methods from the survival package.

 ## Test environments
+* Windows 7 PC
 * travis
 * appveyor
 * win-builder